simonqv/INDA/README.md

 ##### Warmup
 Create an insertion sort implementation of `IntSorter` called `InsertionSort` as a warmup.
-If you have already implement insertion sort, you may reuse your earlier implementation.
+If you have already implemented insertion sort, you may reuse your earlier implementation.
 If you have not, this is the algorithm:

 ```python